 - 4. After powering-on the system, press to enter the main menu of the BIOS. - 5.
-Select the Genie Bios Setting submenu and press <Enter>. - 6.
-Set the "CPU Clock" or "CPU Clock Ratio" field to its default setting or an appropriate bus clock or frequency ratio.
-Refer to the Genie Bios Setting section in chapter 3 for more information. - 7.
+Select the Frequency/Voltage Control submenu and press <Enter>. - 6.
+Set the "CPU Clock Ratio" or "Clock By Slight Adjust" field to its default setting or an appropriate frequency ratio or bus clock.
+Refer to the Frequency/Voltage Control section in chapter 3 for more information. - 7.
 Press <Esc> to return to the main menu of the BIOS setup utility.
 Select "Save & Exit Setup" and press <Enter>. - 8.
 Type <Y> and press <Enter>.